1ran-wang/CSC369-Notes/exam_review.md

 ### Advanced FS Topics

 - THEME: crash consistency, optimizing writes, redundancy
-- What are some crash recovery mechaniss?
+- What are some crash recovery mechanisms?
 - What is fsck?
 What are its limitations?
+  - a Unix tool that checks if there are any inconsistencies in the file system
+  - very slow because it has to check through the entire file system
+  - also it cannot do anything about lost data
 - How is hournaling performed in modern file systems like ext3?
 Advantages over fsck?
 Metadata journaling?
 - What is LFS?
 What was the key idea in its design?
 Advantages and drawbacks?
 - Can we handle complete disk crashes?
 What's the idea behind RAID?